 Per North Carolina General Statute 87-15, prospective bidders for construction contracts must be properly licensed.

 All Bidders must comply with nondiscrimination provisions.
 The City of Raleigh is an equal opportunity agency and invites small and minority contractors to bid.
 The City Council or its delegate reserves the right to reject any or all bids or proposals.

 In compliance with G.S.
 143-135.8, on December 2, 2014, the City Council adopted the City of Raleigh Policy for Prequalification of Bidders for Construction Projects.

 All Public notices for Request for Prequalification are posted on IPS.

 Minority and Women Business Enterprise (MWBE) Policy Statement

-Pursuant to General Statues of North Carolina Section 143-128 and 143-131 and to City policy, the City of Raleigh encourages and provides equal opportunity for Certified Minority and Woman-Owned Business Enterprise (MWBE) businesses to participate in all aspects of the City's contracting and procurement programs to include - Professional Services; Goods and Other Services; and Construction.
-The prime contractor will be required to identify participation of MWBE businesses in their proposal, and how that participation will be achieved.
+Pursuant to General Statues of North Carolina Section 143-128 and 143-131 and to City policy, the City of Raleigh encourages and provides equal opportunity for Certified Minority and Woman-Owned Business Enterprise (MWBE) businesses to participate in all aspects of the City's contracting and procurement programs.

-Furthermore, the City’s goal is to contract or sub-contract fifteen percent (15%) of the contract amount to Certified MWBEs on construction projects over $300,000, or with contracts that include $100,000 or more in state funding.
-The goal breakdown is 8% for minorities and 7% for non-minority females.
+the City’s goal is to contract or sub-contract fifteen percent (15%) of the contract amount to Certified MWBEs on construction projects over $300,000, or with contracts that include $100,000 or more in state funding.
+The goal breakdown is eight percent for minorities and seven percent for non-minority females.